There are many ways that you can get involved and support our efforts.

 Send a Check:

-*Checks should be made out to Alliance of Community Trainers, earmarked EAT, and sent to:
+*Checks will be made out to Alliance of Community Trainers, earmarked EAT.
+Please contact our team for the address.

 “The latest UN Report says we have only ten years to turn it around!
 When you hear that, do you get a sinking feeling in the pit of your stomach?
 Do you feel overwhelmed and hopeless?
 Yeah—me too, sometimes.
 And yet I know there is so much that we can do!